The Lysterfield Approach to Learning

 Speaking and Listening

 At LPS, students have many varied opportunities to speak and listen to others throughout the day.
 This includes instructional routines such as ‘Turn and Talks’, reflective activities such as ‘Author’s Chair’, and participation in class discussions.
-Throughout grades 3-6, students engage in ‘Book Clubs’, where students are explicitly taught communication skills in relation to active listening, disagreeing respectfully, elaborating and keeping conversations moving.
-Within the Senior School, students participate in ‘Speech Club’ - students learn to prepare speeches for a variety of purposes and listen with intent.
+In Grades 3 to 6, students participate in Literature studies where they learn communication skills related to active listening, respectful disagreement, elaboration, and keeping conversations engaging.
+In the Senior School, students engage in ‘Speech Club,’ where they prepare and deliver speeches for various purposes and practise attentive listening.

 Maths